Age of Consent Laws Across the US (Is It Illegal to Date a Minor?)

 Other potential legal risks of dating a minor are facing civil lawsuits aside from criminal penalties.

-For example, an adult who performs sexual acts or has a sexual relationship with a minor could face civil lawsuits for sexual harassment or emotional distress.
+An adult who has sex with a minor may face civil lawsuits.
+These can include claims for sexual harassment or emotional distress.

 The minor or their parents could also sue the adult for damages related to the harm caused by the relationship.

 Dating a minor can also have personal and social consequences.
 For example, the relationship could lead to social stigma, loss of employment, and damage to your reputation.
-The emotional toll of being accused of engaging in illegal activity can also significantly impact your mental health and well-being.
+Being accused of illegal activity can harm your mental health.

 "A minor's consent to sexual contact is irrelevant in the eyes of the law in California (in many other states, the age of consent is younger)."